Secret Santa Online

 How did Secret Santa start in America?

 The Dutch settlers brought their tradition of Sinterklaas (St. Nicholas) with them to the New World 400 years ago.
 Santa Claus in America is largely based on Sinterklaas.
 Both bring gifts to children and adults alike.
-Since family and friends often exchange gifts at Christmastime, Secret Santa was started to simplify the gift-giving and have a little fun.How did Secret Santa work before the internet?
+Since family and friends often exchange gifts at Christmastime, Secret Santa was invented to simplify the gift-giving and to have a little fun.How did Secret Santa work before the internet?

 A group of people would put their names into a hat and then secretly pick a name out of the hat.
-They would buy a gift for the person whom they drew.Why organize your secret santa online?
+They would buy a gift for the person whom they drew.Why organize your Secret Santa online?

 Santa Claus, Sinterklaas and the Christmas man